 - The average CPU load of your system.

-- CPU information like user related application, system programs, and idle programs.
+- CPU information like user-related applications, system programs, and idle programs.

-- Total number of active and sleeping processes.
+- A total number of active and sleeping processes.

 - Download and upload rates of your network connections.

 - Shows the current date and time at the bottom.

 Install Glances on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following